fcn06/swarm/README.md

 Swarm's architecture is centered around a "conductor" and "specialist" model:

 *   **Workflow Agent (The Conductor):** This is the orchestrator.
 It takes a user's request and determines the best course of action.
 It can either follow a predefined plan (a "static workflow") from a JSON file or, more powerfully, create a new plan on the fly (a "dynamic workflow") by assessing the skills of the available agents.
+Once workflow is executed, the outcome of the agent is evaluated by LLM as a Judge principle.
+If rating is not good enough, it will take into account recommendation of Evaluation Service , re generate a workflow and re execute it.
 *   **Domain Agents (The Specialists):** These are your workhorse agents, each an expert in a specific domain (e.g., customer care, weather forecasting, data analysis).
 They have their own LLM and a dedicated set of tools to get their job done.

 This structure allows you to build sophisticated systems where a central agent delegates tasks to a team of specialized agents.